The Local-Global Principle for Integral Soddy Sphere Packings: Introduction

 In dimension $n\ge4$, one can start with a configuration of $n$ tangent hyperspheres, repeating the above-described generating procedure.
-Unfortunately this does not give rise to a packing, as the hyperspheres eventually overlap \cite{Boyd1973b}.
-Moreover there are no longer any such configurations in which all curvatures are integral (they can be $S$-integral, with the set $S$ of localized primes depending on the dimension $n$); this follows from Gossett's \cite{Gossett1937} generalization (also in verse) of Soddy's Theorem \ref{thm:Soddy} to $n$-space. \\
+Unfortunately this does not give rise to a packing, as the hyperspheres eventually overlap \cite{Boyd1973b}. \footnote{Added in print: See Baragar \cite{Baragar2017} for an alternate construction with non-overlapping hyperspheres.} Moreover there are no longer any such configurations in which all bends are integral (they can be $S$-integral, with the set $S$ of localized primes depending on the dimension $n$); this follows from Gossett's \cite{Gossett1937} generalization (also in verse) of Soddy's \thmref{thm:Soddy} to $n$-space. \footnote{Added in print: The tangency graph of a quintuple of mutually tangent spheres generating a Soddy sphere packing is isomorphic to the 1-skeleton of a 4-dimensional simplex.
+A further generalization in 3-dimensional sphere packings is to consider configurations coming from the 1-skeleton of a 4-orthoplex; the results here have been extended to this setting independently by Dias \cite{Dias2014} and Nakamura \cite{Nakamura2014}.
+For the corresponding generalization of classical Apollonian packings, see Zhang \cite{Zhang2013a}.}